 In the Consolidated Federal Court Action, an Amended Class Action Complaint was filed on December 24, 2020.
-Pursuant to the individual practices of the judge presiding over the Federal Court Action, on February 19, 2021, we filed a letter requesting a pre-motion conference with the federal court regarding our anticipated motion to dismiss.
+Pursuant to the individual practices of the judge presiding over the Federal Court Action, on February 19, 2021, we filed a letter requesting a premotion conference with the federal court regarding our anticipated motion to dismiss.
 Plaintiffs responded to the letter by seeking leave to file a second amended complaint, which was granted by the federal court on March 15, 2021.
 Plaintiffs filed a second amended complaint on April 2, 2021.
 We filed motion to dismiss the second amended complaint on May 21, 2021.
 On June 11, 2021, Plaintiffs filed a third amended complaint.
 On July 19, 2021, we filed a motion to dismiss the third amended complaint.

-On January 1, 2022, we reached an agreement in principle to settle both the Consolidated State Court Action and the Consolidated Federal Court Action.
-The settlement in principle is contingent on the negotiation and execution of a stipulation of settlement and subject to approval from the state court
+On January 1, 2022, we reached an agreement in principle to settle both the Consolidated State Court Action and the Consolidated Federal Court Action (the "Class Action Settlement").
+On December 1, 2022, the Class Action Settlement received final approval.
+No objections to the Class Action Settlement were made and no investors opted out from the class.